 Vehicle Accessible Camping

-The campground hosts 75 vehicle accessible campsites, including 4 doubles.
+The campground hosts 75 vehicle accessible campsites, including 4 double sites.
 Sites 1–22 are all single campsites with some adjacent to the central grassy field mixed with wildflowers that bloom in late July and August and others that have spectacular views of the reservoir and mountains nearby.
-Sites 23–76 are located near the lakeshore with a mix of single, double and pull-through style sites.
+Sites 24–76 are located near the lakeshore with a mix of single, double and pull-through style sites.
 All are evenly spaced, open, some of which are sunny and hot with a welcoming afternoon wind.
-Parking for extra vehicles is available in the day-use parking lot.
+Parking for extra vehicles is available in the day-use parking lot, however, subject to fees.

 The park has services from May to September.
 Campsite reservations are accepted and first-come, first-served sites are also available.
 Non-reservation holding visitors can choose a site that does not have a camping receipt posted on the campsite number post and staff will come to collect fees.
 A park gate is located at the park entrance.
 The closest phone and store are in Revelstoke, a 15-minute drive south.